The best way to experience a trip to KPJAYI is just to come.

-Ganesh is Anu’s husband – he does taxis and can organise trips, he is very friendly and helpful and VERY reliable.
-He does the airport taxi also at the right rate – he also has a comfortable more expensive SUV available if you can afford it – 4 hours, it’s worth it.
+Ganesh is Anu’s husband – he arranges taxis and can organise trips, he is very friendly and helpful and VERY reliable.
+He arranges the airport taxi at the right rate – he also has a comfortable more expensive SUV available if you can afford it – 4 hours, it’s worth it.
 Message him on Facebook to book.

 Chamundi hill – be brave and get dropped at the bottom of the hill and walk up the 1008 steps!
 Sunset or sunrise are good times, mid-day is very hot.
 Do not look the monkeys in the eye!
 Remember to visit the Swami when you get to the Shiva’s black bull half way up.

 Mysore Palace in the day (go inside) but also on Sunday evening at 7pm to see the lights come on – get there about 6.30pm

 Devaraja market – ask a rickshaw driver to take you there and stop at Regalis pool on the way back!

 Cinema: Easy Day supermarket complex (close) OR Mysore Mall next to Radisson Blu Hotel – masala popcorn 😳

 Internet: You can get a ‘stick’ for the internet, load it up with 10GB and it is portable wifi so you can have it wherever you go.
 Great for maps when wandering round town and researching places to visit.
 There are a couple of places in town to get this, most people used the one opposite the Ganesh temple near the main coconut stand, just past the fruit lady.
 Souvenirs: Silver Nest for bowls, jewellery and big deities.